rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/post-clone-domain-v1.0-account-domains-domainid-clone.rst

 The following examples show the Clone domain requests.

 .. note::
    The following examples show the initial 202 Accepted response for the asynchronous call and indicate that the task has been accepted for processing.
+Refer to
+   :rax-devdocs:`Synchronous and asynchronous responses
+   <cloud-dns/v1/developer-guide/#document-general-api-info/synchronous-and-asynchronous-responses>`
-Refer to `Synchronous and Asynchronous Responses <http://docs.rackspace.com/cdns/api/v1.0/cdns-devguide/content/sync_asynch_responses.html>`__ for a description of how the asynchronous call works.
+   for a description of how the asynchronous call works.